bigbluebutton/bigbluebutton.github.io/_posts/2015-09-22-architecture.md

 # Overview

-BigBlueButton 1.0 is build upon some amazing [open source components](http://bigbluebutton.org/components/).
-This page describes how they work together.
+BigBlueButton is build upon some amazing software components -- nginx, red5, FreeSWITCH, tomcat7, redis, and others.
+This page describes the architecture of how they work together.

 # High-level Architecture Overview for BigBlueButton